Download Our Free Wellness Guide

 Synthetic Chemicals Present Unknown Effects

 “This doesn’t mean that every chemical is bad.
 Maybe it’s harmless.
-But if we can’t match a name to a chemical structure, it means that the data is not out there.
-So you can’t say it’s not safe, but you also can’t say it is safe.”
+But if we can’t match a name to a chemical structure, it means that the data is not out there.”

 Women and Children are Especially Susceptible to Textile Chemical Exposure

-“In older times, most of the fabrics used were made from the fibers that were derived from natural sources like cotton, wool, silk and jute.
+“Most of the fabrics used were made from the fibers that were derived from natural sources like cotton, wool, silk and jute.
 Those fibers were traditional, eco-friendly and non-toxic to wear by any means.
-But now a day’s many fabrics used in draperies, bedding, automobile furnishing, offices, schools and hospitals are made from synthetic fibers ...
-These are highly toxic and are increasing the negative effects on our health.”
+But now a day’s many fabrics used in draperies, bedding, automobile furnishing, offices, schools and hospitals are made from synthetic fibers.”

 The Clothing Industry has Enormous Environmental Impact

-“The overwhelming majority of the losses of primary microplastics (98%) are generated from landbased activities.
-Only 2% is generated from activities at sea.
+“The overwhelming majority of the losses of primary microplastics (98%) are generated from landbased activities ...
 The largest proportion of these particles stem from the laundering of synthetic textiles.”